confluentinc/ksql/docs-md/app/etl.md

 ### Create the ksqlDB source streams

 For ksqlDB to be able to use the topics that Debezium created, we need to declare streams over it.
 Because we configured Kafka Connect with Schema Registry, we don't need to declare the schema of the data for the streams.
-It is simply inferred.
+It is simply inferred the schema that Debezium writes with.

 Run the following to create a stream over the `customers` table: